wcjameson/super-galactic-age-calculator/README.md

 ## Description

 * This webapp calculates your age, life expectancy and years left to live based on what planet in the solar system you are visiting!
-The project currently has no user interface!
+The user interface for this project is under construction and therefore not currently useable.

 ## Setup/Installation Requirements